Astro Twin Theaters

 29609

-favorited this theater
+1 person favorited this theater

 Despite objections that no location could sustain more than one screen, Morgan added the Astro II in approximately 1969; the combined auditoriums seated over 1,000 patrons, and were later joined by a sister theater, the Astro III in Clemson, South Carolina.

-Astro I premiered many 70mm releases and, during the early-1970s, was the only theater in Upstate South Carolina where could be seen such releases as “Patton-Lust for Glory”, “Deliverance”, “The Godfather”, “The Exorcist” and “Jaws”; boxoffice sellouts were common weekend occurences.
+Astro I premiered many 70mm releases and, during the early-1970’s, was the only theater in Upstate South Carolina where could be seen such releases as “Patton-Lust for Glory”, “Deliverance”, “The Godfather”, “The Exorcist” and “Jaws”; boxoffice sellouts were common weekend occurences.
 The world premier of Burt Lancaster’s “The Midnight Man”, filmed in Clemson SC, was held at the Astro Theatre in 1974.

-The jewel in the South Carolina crown of Martin Theaters of Georgia for some two decades, the Astro Twin closed its doors in the late-1980’s, overtaken by the modern tide of multiplexes.
+The jewel in the South Carolina crown of Martin Theatres of Georgia for some two decades, the Astro Twin closed its doors in the late-1980’s, overtaken by the modern tide of multiplexes.
 The last film definitely known to have shown in the Number One auditorium was “Star Trek IV, The Voyage Home” (this is anecdotal and may not be conclusive).

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

-Recent comments (view all 8 comments)
+Recent comments (view all 14 comments)

 I remember going to the Astro in Greenville during the late 70’s.. they showed STAR WARS on teusdays for a buck per person for a while.
 My friends and I made a habit of it.
 It’s great to discover